-- doc_topic_matrix (numpy.ndarray) document-topic matrix with shape (n_docs, n_topics), the result of calling TopicModel.get_doc_topic_matrix() - topics (int or Sequence[int]) topic(s) for which to return top docs; if -1, all topics' docs are returned - top_n (int) number of top docs to return per topic - weights (bool) if True, does are returned with their corresponding (normalized) topic weights; otherwise, does are returned without weights top_doc_topics (doc_topic_matrix, , docs=- 1, top_n=3, weights=False)
+- doc_topic_matrix Document-topic matrix with shape (n_docs, n_topics), the result of calling TopicModel.get_doc_topic_matrix() - topics Topic(s) for which to return top docs; if -1, all topics' docs are returned. - top_n Number of top docs to return per topic. - weights If True, docs are returned with their corresponding (normalized) topic weights; otherwise, docs are returned without weights.

-Yields Tuple[int, Tuple[int]] or Tuple[int, Tuple[int, float]]] - next tuple corresponding to a topic; the first element is the topic's index; if weights is False, the second element is a tuple of ints representing the top top_n related docs; otherwise, the second is a tuple of (int, float) pairs representing the top top_n related docs and their associated weights wrt the topic; for example:
+Yields Next tuple corresponding to a topic; the first element is the topic's index; if weights is False, the second element is a tuple of ints representing the top top_n related docs; otherwise, the second is a tuple of (int, float) pairs representing the top top_n related docs and their associated weights wrt the topic; for example: